 Architectural Shingles.
 When it comes to aesthetics, it is hard to beat an architectural shingle.
 These shingles are designed to look like they were hand sculpted and come in many different shapes and colors, allowing homeowners the freedom to choose a style that fits their taste best.
 With an extra laminate layer, architectural shingles have a bit more glimmer and extra durability than both fiberglass and 3-tab asphalt shingles.
 However, these shingles are a bit more expensive, coming in at $1.50-$5.50 per square foot.
 You will see a return on your investment, though, due to the long lifespan of architectural shingles.
 These shingles can last a homeowner between 30-50 years with the proper maintenance.

-Composite Roofing Solutions
+Composite Roofing Shingles

-Your Final Decision and Choosing a Contractor
+Your Final Decision and Choosing the Right Roofing Contractor

 Acme Roof Systems has the right solutions for you and your family.
 Whether you are looking for a more financially friendly option, the right aesthetics, or durability, we can help you find the answer.
 When you contact our team, we will help walk you through your options and answer any questions you may have.
 Call our team today for more information about our services or for an estimate about your new roof installation or replacement today!